Downtown Grand Forks: Downtown today

+In recent years, a number of new stores and restaurants have opened up downtown.
 The city has recently been encouraging the construction of new apartments and condos in the downtown area.
 Several new and remodeled buildings offer upscale housing in stand-alone buildings or above businesses for varying prices.

 Also, a farmer's market is held every Saturday (9AM to 2PM) from mid-June to mid-September in the Town Square on the corner of 3rd Street S. and DeMers Avenue.

 Each June, the downtown area and the neighboring Greater Grand Forks Greenway play host to the Grand Cities Art Fest.